stevedimarzio/tidal-mcp/docs/LOGIN_ANALYSIS.md

 ```

 **Problem**: The `future.result()` call has no timeout, meaning:
-- The Flask request handler will block indefinitely if user doesn't complete login
+- The FastAPI request handler will block indefinitely if user doesn't complete login
 - No way to detect if user abandoned the login process
 - Could cause resource exhaustion if multiple login attempts are made